 Parents are asked to carefully check their children each morning to make sure they show no signs of illness.
-If a child has symptoms such as fever, nausea, vomiting, diarrhea, rash, severe cough, or a headache, the child should remain at home until the symptoms subside and he or she has received medical treatment.
+If a child has symptoms of illness, the child should remain at home.
 Parents will be contacted if a child becomes ill at school.
 Children cannot be sent home alone or on a bus with other students if ill.
+Students who present symptoms of COVID-19 during the school day will be placed and monitored in a dedicated and supervised quarantine room until parents can pick them up.